murdockfpv/murdockfpv.github.io/_posts/2021-01-04-FPV-shopping-list.md

 Total $540 before tax.
 The drone should come with a couple batteries and a charger.
 This is a very good controller (professional), the best of the cheaper style of goggles(box goggle), and a cheapo drone just to have something to fly.
 More drones are linked in the drone section of this page.
 You would probably want a good controller and goggles before you got a good drone, so flying a starter drone - a 1S battery class tiny drone - I think is a good move.

-The three items above are a combination of a (1) a radio controller to fly your drone (2) VR Goggles that connect to your drone's camera, and (3) a tiny drone to fly.
-I have found that the above products would be basically the most reasonable (cheapest while still being good quality) getting-started shopping list for FPV droning.
+The three items above are a combination of: (1) a radio controller to fly your drone (2) VR Goggles that connect to your drone's camera, and (3) a tiny drone to fly.
+I have found that the above products would be basically the most reasonable (least expensive while still being good quality) getting-started shopping list for FPV droning.
 The controller above has a charging port which allows you to charge it rather than deal with removing the battery from the controller to charge it, a little more expensive but I think worth it.

 * **Can be ~$200 cheaper** with [$125 FPV CONTROLLER: Taranis Q X7](https://www.amazon.com/FrSky-Taranis-Channels-Transmitter-Controller/dp/B072559WH9?tag=juliusakula-20) and [$119 FPV GOGGLES: Fat Shark Recon](https://www.amazon.com/Shark-Recon-Goggles-Drone-Racing/dp/B07T27C78F/ref=sr_1_1?tag=juliusakula-20) instead.